EUDAT-B2STAGE/http-api/docs/deploy/authentication.md

 - Click on the `register a new account` link on the website
 - Choose the `Oauth 2.0 Client Registration Form`
 - As `OAuth client return URL` indicate `https://YOUR_SERVER/auth/authorize`
-- Once you receive your credentials you have to apply them in the [project_configuration.yaml](https://github.com/EUDAT-B2STAGE/http-api/blob/1.0.2/projects/b2stage/project_configuration.yaml#L25-L30) dedicated section
+- Once you receive your credentials you have to apply them in the [project_configuration.yaml](https://github.com/EUDAT-B2STAGE/http-api/blob/1.0.2/projects/b2stage/project_configuration.yaml) dedicated variables (with the `B2ACCESS_` prefix).

 Once you start the B2STAGE server with the two variables `B2ACCESS_ACCOUNT` and `B2ACCESS_SECRET` set, the related endpoints will be activated (you may double-check this inside your `/api/specs` JSON content).